 Johannes H.J.
-Reimerink, Hein Sprong, Margriet Harms
+Reimerink, Hein Sprong, Margriet Harms and Chantal B.E.M.
+Reusken

 Until 2015, tick-borne encephalitis virus (TBEV) was presumed not to be endemic in the Netherlands.
-Consequently, the number of diagnostic requests for detection of tick-borne encephalitis (TBE) infection has been low.
+1,2 Consequently, the number of diagnostic requests for detection of tick-borne encephalitis (TBE) infection has been low.
 Between 2006 and 2015, the laboratory of the Netherlands Centre for Infectious Disease Control (Clb), 1 of the 2 laboratories that performed TBEV diagnostics in the Netherlands at the time, received an average of 20 (range 12-27) requests for TBEV diagnostics per year.
 In the same period, TBE was diagnosed in 7 Dutch patients.
 All of these cases were considered to be travel-related.
 Indeed, 6 out of 7 patients reported that they had recently travelled to TBEV -endemic countries such as Austria (4), Germany (1), and Sweden (1).

 In 2015, however, six out of 297 (2%) roe deer sera, collected in 2010, were found serologically positive for TBEV -infection.
 5 out of 6 sera were collected at the national park "Sallandse heuvelrug" in the province of Overijssel, in the east of the Netherlands.
 The other TBEV-positive roe deer serum was collected in the south of the Netherlands, in the province of Noord-Brabant.
 Based on these findings, I. ricinus ticks were collected for screening for the presence of TBEV at the "Sallandse heuvelrug" in 2015.
 From the approximately 1,460 ticks collected in 2015, one pool of nymphs (0.09%) and one pool of female adult ticks (0.33%) were RT-PCR-positive for TBEV.
-Sequencing of the viral genome revealed that the virus grouped with the European (Western) subtype, but was genetically distinct from all known Western European TBEV strains.
+Sequencing of the viral genome revealed that the virus grouped with the European (Western) subtype but was genetically distinct from all known Western European TBEV strains.
 Based on the near complete genome, the "Salland" strain diverged from currently known TBEV-Eu strains by 9% on nucleotides and 2% on amino acid levels, respectively.

-In 2016, soon after the Clb raised general awareness about the presence of TBEV in the Netherlands, the first 2 autochthonous TBE cases were reported.
+In 2016, soon after the CIb raised general awareness about the presence of TBEV in the Netherlands, the first 2 autochthonous TBE cases were reported.
 Both patients were positive for TBEV by ELISA and virus neutralization test.
-The first patient most likely acquired TBEV when hiking at national park "Utrechtse Heuvelrug", located in the center of the Netherlands (Fig. 3).
+The first patient most likely acquired TBEV when hiking at national park "Utrechtse Heuvelrug", 5.5 located in the center of the Netherlands (Fig. 3).
 A tick collected from this patient was RT-PCR-positive for TBEV.
-Interestingly, the virus strain from this tick was genetically similar to known Western European TBEV strains, and differed considerably from the "Salland" strain (9% on nucleotide level, 2% on amino acid level).
+Interestingly, the virus strain from this tick was genetically similar to known Western European TBEV strains and differed considerably from the "Salland" strain (9% on nucleotide level, 2% on amino acid level).
 The second patient lived near national park "Sallandse heuvelrug" and frequently visited this park.

-Moreover, twelve additional autochthonous human cases were reported in 2017 (1), 2018 (2), 2019 (2), 2020 (5), and 2021 (2).
-From the two autochthonous cases reported in 2021, the patients lived in a known endemic region in the east of the Netherlands, in the province of Gelderland and in the South in the in the province of Brabant (Fig. 3).
-The reported case in Gelderland most likely acquired infection near his residence and the case in Brabant lives in Rotterdam but contracted the infection during a school camp in Brabant.
-Additionally, one travel-associated TBEV infection was diagnosed in 2021.
-This patient is most probably infected in Latvia.
+Moreover, fourteen additional autochthonous human cases have been reported since.
+From the two autochthonous cases reported in 2022, one patient lived in a known endemic region in the east of the Netherlands, in the province of Gelderland and the other patient was reported outside the known TBEV loci on the island of Terschelling in the north of the country (Fig. 3).
+The reported case in Gelderland most likely acquired infection near his residence and the case in Terschelling lives in Leiden but contracted the infection during a holiday on the island.
+Additionally, three travel-associated TBEV infections were diagnosed in 2022 and most probably infected in Denmark, Sweden and Germany.